mucanastasia/guitar_gems/README.md

     - **Non-authenticated users** can browse the guitar catalogue, check out guitar details, and compare guitars.
     - **Authenticated users** get extra perks like adding or removing guitars from their favourites and accessing the 'My Picks'(favourites) page where they can use the comparison feature.
     - **Editors** can do it all: add, edit, and delete guitars in the catalogue (from the catalogue and the guitar page)

 - **Authentication:** <i>SIGN IN</i> or <i>SIGN UP</i> for extra features, with all the security handled by Supabase.

-  **NOTE:** Feel free to use fake emails for signing up; NO emails will be sent.
+  ❗️**NOTE:** Feel free to use fake emails for signing up; NO emails will be sent.

 - **Catalogue page:**

-    - **Infinite scroll:** Just keep scrolling to see more guitars—no need to click through pages.
+    - **Infinite scroll:** Just keep scrolling to see more guitars — no need to click through pages.
     - **Scroll restoration:** If you leave a page and come back, it remembers where you were.
     - **Filters and Search in the catalogue:** Easily find guitars by brand, type, or material, you can even combine search and filters.
 That will help to find the perfect guitar.
     - **Product Card actions:** Authenticated users can add or remove a guitar from their favourites.
 Editors can also edit or delete a guitar.
 Non-authenticated users see an "add to favourites" heart but they will be redirected to the sign-in page by clicking on it.